|

 look that seems to say "If you

-are a tourist-get lost", but
+are a tourist-please go away", but

 you will find the service very